orjan27/springboot-rest-demo/README.md

 ```
  Note: All tables needed for the project will be automatically created.
 We just need to create the database specified in "spring.datasource.url".

+ If in any case the tables are not created upon running springboot.
+Kindly do import the tables manually, see springbootdb.sql

 ## Usage
 Run the project through the IDE and head out to [http://localhost:8080](http://localhost:8080)